movementlabsxyz/MIP/MD/md-71/README.md

 -->

 ## Overview

+Several components should react if the bridge is under attack or faulty.
+In particular, the considered components are the Security Fund, see [MIP-50](https://github.com/movementlabsxyz/MIP/pull/50) and the Rate Limiter, see [MIP-56](https://github.com/movementlabsxyz/MIP/pull/56).

+The Operator that controls these components requires knowledge about the states of minted or locked tokens on L1 and L2.
+Moreover, the operation of these components may be handled via a governance, which could also rely on state information.

+This MD requests to provide an informing service that satisfies the above.

 <!--
   Provide a brief, high-level overview of the desiderata.
 This section should illuminate the unified objective of the desired elements, functionalities, or features.
 More granular specifications should be provided below.